guertinlab/Nascent_RNA_Methods/README.md

 `FLASH` : merges paired end reads by detectign overlap. https://ccb.jhu.edu/software/FLASH/

-In addition, to facilitate data analysis and graphical output, we developed the following software and R scripts that should be moved to a directory in the `$PATH` variable:
+In addition, to facilitate data analysis and graphical output, we developed the software and R scripts.
+The following code uses `wget` to retrieve the software and scripts.
+The command `chmod +x` changes the permissions of the files to executable.

 ```